Contrast-Security-OSS/docs/content/troubleshooting/auth/DebuggingLDAP.md

 -->

 ## Who Should Read this Article
-Enterprise On Premises customers configuring an LDAP service or Microsoft Active Directory running into setup and configuration issues should read this article and apply the logging configuration provided in the section below.
+Enterprise On Premises customers configuring an LDAP service or Microsoft Active Directory that run into setup and configuration issues should read this article and apply the logging configuration provided in the section below.
 Configuration of a directory service can be challenging for TeamServer administrators.
-As noted in the [configuration guide](admin_tsconfig.html#ts), there are many pieces of information needed for basic connectivity, as well as dependencies for configuration.
+As noted in the [configuration guide](installation_setupconfig.html#ts), there are many pieces of information needed for basic connectivity, as well as dependencies for configuration.
 Many customers find this administrative task to be the hardest part of the setup of TeamServer and therefore, we provide a quick and simple way to assist with the debugging process.

 ## How to Debug a Directory Service Setup
-If you haven't read our article about [logging in TeamServer](admin_tsconfig.html#log), please review the article.
+If you haven't read our article about [logging in TeamServer](installation_setupconfig.html#log), please review the article.
 Prior knowledge of changing the log configuration and levels is assumed for this effort.

 Turning on additional logging about directory services is a simple, one line change to the log4j2.xml file located in $CONTRAST_HOME/data/conf directory.
 Change directories either through a Unix command prompt or Windows Explorer window.
 The file can be edited in real-time and should not require a TeamServer restart.
 Locate the section referrencing "Logger" and add the following line below.
 TeamServer will pick-up the change and begin writing log messages to the contrast.log.